HerrMotz/bachelor-thesis/publication/main.typ

 ]<def:bgp>

 #example[
-  A valid Basic Graph Pattern following the query in @fig:example_query_introduction would be
+  A valid Basic Graph Pattern following the query in @fig:example_query_introduction and visualised in @fig:screenshot_example_vqg would be
   $
     {
       &("?society", "instance-of", "natural research association"),\